 The reserve has three zones -- Moharli, Tadoba, and Kolsa -- with numerous entry gates.
 Moharli and Kolsa are part of the Andhari Wildlife Sanctuary.
 Mohali gate, in Mohali village, provides entry to the Mohali zone.
 It's the reserve's most commercial entrance point, due to its proximity to Chandrapur, and is where the bulk of accommodations and tourist facilities (including wildlife interpretation center, safari vehicles, and forest guides) can be found.
 It also provides convenient access to picturesque and quieter Kolsa zone, at the far eastern of the park (this zone's other entry gates are Pangdi and Zari).

 Taboba, in the reserve's north, covers the Chimur Hills.
 At its middle is Tadoba Lake, a crucial water source for the region.
 This zone's three entry gates are at Kolara (provides good access from Nagpur, and is being developed), Navegaon (also provides good access from Nagpur, although accommodations are lacking), and Khutwanda (nearest to Warora and Mohali).

 It's important to plan your trip well in advance, as the reserve has only recently found a place on the tourist map and the number of places to stay is very limited.
 The number of safaris is also restricted, and it's best to hire a reputed guide (rather than one at random) to ensure optimal wildlife sightings.
 Ideally, it's recommended that you go on three to four safaris to fully see the park.

 Entry and Safari Fees:

-- Entry Fee: 750 rupees per vehicle, Monday to Friday, and 1,000 rupees per vehicle on weekends and government holidays.
-This includes camera fee for non-commercial purposes.
+- Entry Fee: 750 rupees per car/jeep and 1,500 rupees per minibus, Monday to Friday.
+1,000 rupees per car/jeep and 2,000 rupees per minibus on weekends and government holidays.

 Where to Stay: